MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/upgrade-how-to-back-up-the-production-service-manager-database.md

 ---
 # How to Back Up the Production Service Manager Database
-Use the following procedure to back up the production Service Manager database in Microsoft SQL Server 2008 R2.
+Use the following procedure to back up the production Service Manager database in Microsoft&nbsp;SQL&nbsp;Server&nbsp;2008&nbsp;R2.

 ### To back up the Service Manager database